oarevalo/ColdBricks/trunk/readme.txt

 -----------------------------------------------------------------------
 Version 1.1
 - Updated internal application framework to version 1.3 of the core framework
+- Added support for third-party plugins to extend functionality

 Version 1.0
 - This is the first public release of ColdBricks.
 Have fun, send feedback!